chorrell/docker-json/README.md

 ## Usage with Docker run

-Use this Docker image from the comamnd line in the same way you would with json.
+Use this Docker image from the command line in the same way you would with json.

 First build the image: